bobkummerfeld/MyWeb/content/home/About.md

 #

 I am an Honorary Associate Professor in the School of Information Technologies, University of Sydney.
 I am a member of the Computer Human Adapted Interaction (CHAI) Group led by Professor Judy Kay.
-I have interests in context aware systems, message delivery systems, customisation/personalisation using user models and related areas.
+I have interests in pervasive and context aware systems, message delivery systems, customisation/personalisation using user models and related areas.

 I am particularly interested in Simple Systems – novel interfaces that are easy to use yet efficient and effective.